Contact informationFarm Address:

 Skills Desired: Specific skills are not necessary, but moreso a willingess to learn and follow direction without constant supervision.
 One should enjoy living in a natural setting in the tropics and be able to be a "good" community member in terms of cleaning up after oneself in the kitchen, respecting others' space, and putting forth the effort that makes good teamwork possible and enjoyable.

-Meals: We provide access to our crops, as well as a wide range of store bought ingredients for cooking in our commercial community kitchen.
+Meals: Yes mostly in a self-cook manner, and occasionally with prepared meals.
+We provide access to our crops, as well as a wide range of store bought ingredients and staple items for cooking in our commercial community kitchen.
 Most interns spend about $30 to 40 per week on other items from the store that we do not provide as regular staples such as dairy products, meat, and coffee.

 Stipend: We have two levels including internships (two months) and apprenticeships (six months).
 Internships are not paid a stipend.
 Apprenticeships are paid a $400 monthly stipdend.
 All receive room and board.